Varroa mite detections in Queensland

 - Register as a biosecurity entity, whether you have 1 hive or 100.

-- Keep up to date with movement restrictions for your intended destination before moving bees or equipment.
+- Keep up-to-date with movement restrictions for your intended destination before moving bees or equipment.

 Slow the spread